Summary

 Use Enzyme-Based Toothpaste

 The first thing that you should do is use enzyme-based toothpaste.
-Your dog may throw tantrums when it comes to brushing but make sure that you start to do the process only when he or she relaxes.
+When brushing, your dog may throw tantrums, but make sure you start the process only when they relax.

 Just put the toothbrush on your dog’s teeth.
-And start polishing slowly and gently so you can reach every corner of the teeth.
-The best part is that the toothpaste with enzymes will also freshen up the breath.
+Start polishing slowly and gently to reach every corner of the teeth.
+The best part is that the toothpaste with enzymes freshens up the breath.

 Offer Dental Chews or Treats

 You have often seen dogs given treats like sticks, biscuits, and bones.
-They do love to chew those but in the meantime, make sure that you check the combinations on the label and ensure the treat fits well in their mouth.
+They love to chew those, but in the meantime, make sure you check the label combinations and that the treat fits well in their mouth.

-Talking about the chews, just offer one treat a day and try to monitor your dog while he or she takes the chews now.
-As a treat gets broken, just put it away in the waste bin, so it doesn’t hamper the dog’s teeth or gums.
+Talking about the chews, offer one treat daily, and try to monitor your dog while they take the chews now.
+As a treat gets broken, just put it away in the waste bin so it doesn’t hamper the dog’s teeth or gums.

-The moment your dog chews the treat, he or she seems to separate the tartar from the teeth.
-It is always good to offer chews that are organic because it’s good for health and, at the same time it keeps the weight of the dog in check.
+When your dog chews the treat, they separate the tartar from the teeth.
+It is always good to offer organic chews because they are good for health and, at the same time, keep the weight of the dog in check.

-Finally, always go for the treats your vet recommends so your dog can enjoy that without any health issues.
+Finally, always go for the treats your vet recommends so your dog can enjoy them without any health issues.

 Use Teeth Wipes